Skip to main content

 Location(s): Chetwynd, Dawson Creek, Fort Nelson, Fort St. John, Tumbler Ridge, and Online

-Early Childhood Educators (ECE) in British Columbia work in a variety of settings supporting the education and care of children ages birth – 12 years, including support for their families.
-ECE’s use their specialized education in early learning to create and maintain an inclusive and safe environment that encourages learning, while being responsive to the children’s needs and interests.
-The daily work can be both physically and mentally challenging, wellness in both of these areas are needed to maintain safety for both the children and the ECE.
-Working within diverse communities and programs, they use reflective and collaborative practices to encourage children’s understanding and engagement with the world.
+The Early Childhood Education and Care (ECEC) Diploma program at Northern Lights College (NLC) provides opportunities to develop the knowledge and skills necessary to work in early care and learning programs in British Columbia (BC) supporting the care and education of children from birth through 12 years of age and their families.
+Educators use their specialized education to create and maintain inclusive and safe environments that encourage exploration for all children, while being responsive to children’s needs and interests.
+Working within diverse communities and programs, Educators use reflective and collaborative practices to support children’s understanding and engagement with the world.

-Intakes online: Through the use of webinar and online delivery students remain in their home communities and complete practicum placements in early learning environments approved by NLC that provide opportunities to explore diverse experiences and philosophies.
+Intakes online and for work integrated cohorts: Through the use of technology both synchronous live class via video conferencing webinar technology and asynchronous online learning platform delivery students may remain in their home communities to complete their coursework and practicum placements in early learning environments approved by NLC that provide opportunities to explore diverse experiences and philosophies.
 Students unable to locate suitable practica placements in their home community may need to relocate to another community for one or more of the practica.

 Career Prospects